Virginia Tech® home

 7 credits

-Learn beyond the classroom with our hands-on engineering programs, with opportunities for all engineering students.
+Learn beyond the classroom with our hands-on engineering programs, with opportunities for engineering students.

 Students working in the Frith Lab.